Photo Credit: ©Wikimedia Commons

-It's been over fifty years since the famous civil rights march on Washington.
+It's been over 55 years since the famous civil rights march on Washington.
 The most powerful moment of that historic event was, of course, the message delivered by Dr. Martin Luther King, Jr.—now one of the most iconic speeches in American history.
 The refrain is one that is so embedded in the American memory that most people know the speech simply as the “I have a dream” speech.
 Here are a few things about Dr. King's message that, if applied, could profoundly strengthen Christian preaching today.

 He Preached to the Conscience